Invincible VS

-Invincible VS is an upcoming fighting video game developed by Quarter Up and published by Skybound Games.
-It is based on the Amazon Prime Video animated series adaptation of the Image Comics series Invincible, with the voice cast reprising their roles.
-The game is set to be released in 2026 for PlayStation 5, Windows and Xbox Series X and S.
+Invincible VS is a 2026 fighting video game developed by Quarter Up and published by Skybound Games.
+It is based on the Amazon Prime Video animated series adaptation of the Image Comics series Invincible, with members of the show's voice cast reprising their roles.
+The game was released on April 30, 2026, for PlayStation 5, Windows, and Xbox Series X/S.

 Gameplay

 Invincible VS is a fighting game based around teams of three characters, which players can tag between during battle.
-Players will be able to perform an "active tag", switching characters in the middle of a combo to continue attacking.
+Players can perform an "active tag", switching characters in the middle of a combo to continue attacking.
 Players can also perform a "counter tag", allowing them to escape a combo during an active tag if performed correctly.
 The game includes a cinematic story mode, along with arcade and training modes.
-The game will support local and online multiplayer with rollback netcode.
+The game supports local and online multiplayer with rollback netcode.

 Characters

-A total of 11 playable characters have been announced for inclusion, with additional characters expected to be announced leading up to release.
+The game features a base roster of 18 playable characters, with four additional characters planned as downloadable content.